 A general offer is an offer to acquire all of the shares in the target (ie, those shares not already owned by the offeror or its concert parties).
 A general offer may either be voluntary or mandatory.
-In general, a mandatory general offer must be made:
+Unless a whitewash waiver is given by the SFC, a mandatory general offer must be made:

-- where a person acquires 30% or more of the voting rights of a company; or - when a person already holds between 30% to 50% of the voting rights of a company, and that person then acquires additional voting rights which has the effect of increasing that person's holding of voting rights by more than 2% from the lowest percentage holding in the previous 12-month period.
+- where a person who, individually or collectively with its concert parties, acquires 30% or more of the voting rights of a company; or - when a person who, individually or collectively with its concert parties, already holds between 30% to 50% of the voting rights of a company, and that person or its concert party then acquires additional voting rights of the company, which has the effect of increasing that person's and its concert parties' collective holding of voting rights by more than 2% from the lowest percentage holding in the previous 12 months.

 A scheme of arrangement is a statutory process.
-A scheme of arrangement under Division 2 of Part 13 of the Companies Ordinance (Cap.
-622) applies to Hong Kong incorporated companies.
+A scheme of arrangement under Division 2 of Part 13 of the Companies Ordinance applies to Hong Kong-incorporated companies.
 Similar provisions exist under both the Cayman Islands and Bermuda companies' legislation.
-A scheme involves a corporate restructuring sanctioned by the court, where the shares held by the target shareholders are either acquired by the offeror or cancelled - the end result in both cases is that the offeror holds 100% of the target.
-Under the Companies Ordinance (which applies to Hong Kong-incorporated targets), a scheme must be approved at a shareholders meeting by shareholders representing at least 75% of the voting rights present and voting, in person or by proxy, and the votes cast against the scheme must not exceed 10% of the total voting rights attached to all "disinterested shares" in the company.
-Similar requirements are also contained in the Takeovers Code, although the definition of "disinterested shares" under the Takeovers Code is different from that used in the Companies Ordinance (although the two definitions overlap substantially).
+A scheme involves a corporate restructuring sanctioned by the court, where the shares of the target (other than those held by the offeror, if any) typically are cancelled, and new shares of the target (equal to the number of shares cancelled) are contemporaneously issued to the offeror, resulting in the offeror holding 100% of the target.
+Under the Companies Ordinance (which applies to Hong Kong-incorporated targets), a scheme must be approved at a shareholders' meeting by shareholders representing at least 75% of the voting rights present and voting, in person or by proxy, and the votes cast against the scheme must not exceed 10% of the total voting rights attached to all "disinterested shares" in the company.
+Similar requirements are also contained in the Takeovers Code.
+Note that the definition of "disinterested shares" under the Takeovers Code is different from that used in the Companies Ordinance (although the two definitions overlap substantially).
 Where both the Companies Ordinance and the Takeovers Code apply, care should be taken to check that the requirements have been met under both sets of rules.